G7 countries express solidarity with the people of Venezuela

-They also focused on "the irregularities and the lack of transparency in the final vote count" and called for "the result to reflect the will of the Venezuelan people."
+They also highlighted "the irregularities and the lack of transparency in the final vote count" and called for "the results to reflect the will of the Venezuelan people."

 Cancilleres de los países del G7 más Alto Representante de la UE © cl.usembassy.gov